mmorise/World/README.md

 In DIO, you can refer the following reference.
 [5] M. Morise, H. Kawahara and H. Katayose: Fast and reliable F0 estimation method based on the period extraction of vocal fold vibration of singing voice and speech, AES 35th International Conference, CD-ROM Proceeding, Feb.
 2009.

-In Harvest, I submitted a paper to INTERSPEECH 2017.
+In Harvest, a paper was accepted!
 [6] M. Morise: Harvest: A high-performance fundamental frequency estimator from speech signals, in Proc.
-INTERSPEECH 2017 (submitted).
+INTERSPEECH 2017 (accepted).

+In the codec of spectral envelope, a paper was accepted!
+[7] M. Morise, G. Miyashita and K. Ozawa: Low-dimensional representation of spectral envelope without deterioration for full-band speech analysis/synthesis system, in Proc.
+INTERSPEECH 2017 (accepted).

 ## Introduction of WORLD family